httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Path {#content-request-path}

 The `@path` identifier refers to the target path of the HTTP request message.
-The value is the absolute path of the request target, with no query component and no trailing `?` character.
+The value is the absolute path of the request target defined by {{RFC3986}}, with no query component and no trailing `?` character.
+If used, the `@path` identifier MUST occur only once in the signature input.

 For example, the following request message: